kanhaiya0745/kanhaiay-practise/README.md

 # kanhaiay-practise
- all the practise code are here
+ all the practise code are here.